 Growing regular seeds is able to deliver a more original and natural weed cultivation experience.
 However, this process comes with many hardships that feminized and autoflower strains can resolve.

 First, the grower doesn’t need to monitor their crops’ gender and remove males from the plantation to avoid pollination.
-Second, the growers can simplify the overall plant management process by bringing the onset of flowering to automation.
+Second, growers can simplify the overall plant management process by automating the onset of flowering.

 This way, the choice of seed type boils down to the grower’s preferences and expectations from the cultivation process.

-Feminized seeds come with a promise of higher yields and greater THC potency, which is a priority for many.
+Feminized seeds come with the promise of higher yields and greater THC potency, which is a priority for many.

 On the other hand, autoflower seeds provide a more convenient growing process.
 It can also withstand a greater variety of climates and temperatures compared to feminized seeds.

-Therefore, your options are diverse and varied.
+Therefore, your options are diverse.
 The final choice may be determined by the degree of experience.
 It may also come down to an understanding of all marijuana cultivation nuances and a desire to receive exceptional yield volumes.

 The author of this article is Lana Braslavska.
-She is an expert in weed cultivation and manufacturing of weed-infused products consulting users are AskGrowers.
+She is an expert in weed cultivation and the manufacturing of weed-infused products and a blogger at AskGrowers.